 6. Interior Water Intrusion

-If moisture cannot escape through the exterior, it may travel inward, leading to stained drywall, damp insulation, or visible water leaks inside the building.
+If moisture cannot escape through the exterior, it may travel inward, resulting in stained drywall, damp insulation, or visible water leaks.
+However, improper application, caulk failure, or high moisture content prior to painting may also contribute to this issue.

 7. Localized Material Failure